Shura: Shura and contemporary Muslim-majority states

 In some Muslim nations, shuras play a role in the constitution or governance.
 Some Muslim nations, such as Turkey, are secular republics, and Morocco is a constitutional monarchy.
 They could thus be said to be ruled by one version of shura.
 For instance, the bicameral Parliament of Pakistan is officially called the Majlis-i-Shura, although the Constitution uses various spellings of the term.
-In Egypt, the Upper House of Parliament is known as the Shura Council.
+In Egypt, the Upper House of Parliament was known as the Shura Council.
 The People's Consultative Assembly in Indonesia is called Majlis Permusyawaratan Rakyat in Indonesian language.
 The word musyawarat is derived from shura/syawara.

 In some monarchies and clerical regimes, there is a shura with an advisory or consultative role.
 Saudi Arabia, a monarchy, was given a shura council, the Consultative Assembly of Saudi Arabia, in 1993; there are now 150 members.
 All real power is held by the King, who is elected by family members.
 Oman, also a monarchy, has a shura council; all members are elected except the president, who is appointed by the sultan.
 The council can only offer advice, which may be refused by the sultan.

 In Iran, a council called the assembly of experts has the ability to impeach the supreme leader.
 In addition to that, a general shura wields legislative powers, equivalent to a modern-day Western parliament.

 Shuras have also been a feature of revolutions in Islamic societies, such as in the Iranian revolution of 1979, where they were formed by workers and held considerable power over parts of the economy for a year before being dismantled.
 Shuras were similarly a feature of the uprisings in Iraq in 1991, where they functioned as a form of participatory democracy.

+In the 21st century, some emerging scholars are now advocating the infusion of Shura with digital technology as a means to enhance participatory governance or E-Governance among Muslims for state- and community-building purposes.